usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 standards for ramps are applicable.
 However, ADAAG contains no &quot;scoping&quot; for bowling alleys.
 In other words, it does not specify how many alleys need to be accessible.
-As a result, if a reasonable number, but at least one, of the alleys is

-designed to be accessible, no ADA violation will be found.
-ILLUSTRATION 3:
+As a result, if a reasonable number, but at least one, of the alleys is designed to be accessible, no ADA violation will be found.

-Because of the unique structure of ships, none of the ADAAG technical or scoping standards are appropriate.
+ILLUSTRATION 3:  Because of the unique structure of ships, none of the ADAAG technical or scoping standards are appropriate.
 Until such time as the Architectural and Transportation Barriers Compliance Board issues specific standards applicable to ships, there is no requirement that ships be constructed accessibly.
 (Cruise ships would still be subject to other title III requirements.)

-III-5.4000 Elevator exemption.
+### III-5.4000 Elevator exemption.

 Elevators are the most common way to provide access in multistory buildings.
 Title III of the ADA, however, contains an exception to the general rule requiring elevators.
 Elevators are not required in facilities under three stories or with fewer than 3000 square feet per floor, unless the building is a shopping center or mall; professional office of a health care provider; public transit station; or airport passenger terminal.

 ILLUSTRATION 1: A two-story office building has 40,000 square feet on each floor.
 Because the building is less than three stories, an elevator is not required.
 (To qualify for the exemption, a building must either be under three stories or have fewer than 3000 square feet per floor; it need not meet both criteria.)
 BUT: A two-story shopping center with 40,000 square feet on each floor is required to have an elevator, because shopping centers are not entitled to the exemption.

 ILLUSTRATION 2: A four-story building has 2900 square feet per floor.
 An elevator is not required because each floor has less than 3000 square feet.

 ILLUSTRATION 3: A four-story office building has 3500 square feet on the first floor and 2500 square feet on each of the other floors.
 An elevator is required.
 (All of the stories must be under 3000 square feet to qualify for the exemption.)
 What is a &quot;story&quot;?
 A story is &quot;occupiable&quot; space, which means space designed for human occupancy and equipped with one or more means of egress, light, and ventilation.
 Basements designed or intended for occupancy are considered &quot;stories. &quot;
 Mezzanines are not counted as stories, but are just levels within stories.

-If a two-story building is not required to have an elevator to the second floor, must it provide a lift?
+{% details If a two-story building is not required to have an elevator to the second floor, must it provide a lift? %}
 No. The elevator exemption is a &quot;vertical access&quot; exemption.
 This means that no access by any means need be provided to the second floor.
 However, if an entity wishes to provide access by ramp or a lift, it is, of course, free to do so.
+{% enddetails %}

-What if a building is not required to have an elevator, but the owner decides to install an elevator anyway?
-Must the elevator comply with ADAAG elevator requirements?
+{% details What if a building is not required to have an elevator, but the owner decides to install an elevator anyway?
+Must the elevator comply with ADAAG elevator requirements? %}
 Yes.
 And that elevator must serve every level of the building, unless it only provides service from a garage to one level of the building.

 If a building is subject to the elevator exemption, do any other ADAAG requirements apply in the building?
 Yes.
 Even in buildings that are exempt from the elevator requirement, all other ADAAG requirements (apart from the requirement for an elevator) must still be met.
+{% enddetails %}

 ILLUSTRATION: A two-story building will be used as real estate offices.
 There will be bathrooms on both the ground floor and the second floor.
 No elevator will be installed because it is not required in a building with less than three stories.
 However, the second floor bathrooms must still be accessible.
 In other words, both the ground floor and the second floor bathrooms must be accessible.

 But why are accessible bathrooms and fountains required on the second floor when there is no way that an individual using a wheelchair can get to the second floor?
 There are many individuals who can walk up stairs by using crutches, but then use